 - Two other forms of narrative (poem, short story, fiction, non-fiction, play, etc.).
 These samples should be in two different narrative forms – for example a poem and an essay, a short story and a poem, a play and a short story, etc. This allows us to better see your range.

 - Email Submission Details: When you email your portfolio items, please state “LMC audition portfolio” in the subject line, and in the email itself be sure to include your name, current school, and current grade.

-- NOTE: In lieu of submitting a personal essay here – in your MySchoolDC application essay, please be sure to state your personal goals as an artist and any experiences you may have had that could impact your decision to pursue this course of study.
+- For your MySchoolDC application online essay, please be sure to include your personal goals as an artist and any experiences you may have had that could impact your decision to pursue this course of study in the essay.

 Part 2: Before the audition interview, students must procure a copy of James Baldwin’s short story, “Sonny’s Blues”, read it, and be prepared to discuss in the audition.

 - Any other strong, recent writing samples in your portfolio, and

 - A printed or electronic sampling of any new media communications you may have completed or are working on, such as (but not limited to):

 - A podcast,

 - Any film, documentary, short footage you have worked on

 The Literary Media and Communications audition has 3 phases: